We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

-Over the years, I’ve learned exactly what to do whenever I found myself thinking “I don’t know what to say”.
+But over the years, I’ve learned exactly what to do whenever I find myself thinking, “I don’t know what to say.”

 Here are my tricks for how to know what to say, even when you don’t know what to say.

 These are the questions I always have in the back of my head, ready to go whenever I need something to say.
 (Just knowing they are there as a safety net makes me feel more relaxed.)

-Don’t fire them off all at once, but use them when a topic dies out:
+Don’t fire them off all at once.
+Use them when a topic dies out.

-Now, be careful not to flood the other person with questions.
-Then it might seem more like an interrogation than a conversation.
-It’s important to equally share things about yourself, which leads me to the next tip.
+Be careful not to flood the other person with questions.
+You don’t want to interrogate them.
+It’s important that you share an equal amount of information about yourself.
+This leads me to the next tip.

 Ever come across someone who constantly asks questions?
 Annoying.